The race to win over the best data scientists is getting fiercer each day.

 Data science is more than just building a data model – it is about understanding a business problem and then building a data model to play around with that data and glean intelligent insights.
 If you don’t have the opportunity to work on ‘real-world’ projects, you can always self-start with your own data science project.
 Find a data set that interests you, ask and try to answer questions around it, write out the results, and then rinse and repeat to develop real-world experience.
 Or you could look at organizations looking for help in their data science initiatives to further your learning.

 Data science is a niche field.
 It is also a democratic field that allows those with skills, knowledge, and curiosity to thrive.
-So just like how data scientists find the solution to every problem, finding out how to hone your data science skills to be the coveted data scientist doesn’t have to be difficult only because Harvard is not within hands reach.
+So just like how data scientists find the solution to every problem, finding out how to hone your data science skills to be the coveted data scientists doesn’t have to be difficult only because Harvard is not within hands reach.